 Website and cookies

 Some of the information that is collected on our website is not personal information, because it does not reveal your identity.
 For example, we may record your server address, domain name, the date and time of your visit to this site and the pages that you viewed.
-This information is used by us in an anonymous, aggregated form only, for statistical and web site development purposes.
+This information is used by us in an anonymous, aggregated form and only for statistical and web site development purposes.

 A cookie is a small data file that a web site transfers to your internet browser for identification purposes.
 The cookies that we use do not identify you individually.
 Instead, they identify your internet browser.

 Most internet browsers are set to accept cookies.
 If you prefer not to receive them, you can adjust your browser to reject cookies, or to notify you when they are being used.
 There are also software products available that can manage cookies for you.
-Rejecting cookies can however limit the functionality of this website.
+Rejecting cookies can however limit the functionality of our website.

 Newsletters, reminders and direct marketing

 From time to time, we may use your personal information to send you newsletters relating to legal issues that may be of interest to you and information about our services.
 If you do not wish to receive commercial electronic messages from us, please use the unsubscribe facility or contact us.

 We may use cloud storage to store the personal information we hold about you.
 The cloud storage and the IT servers may be located outside Australia.
 We or our affiliates may disclose your personal information to overseas entities in countries including the United States and the United Kingdom.